FacilityApi/FacilityApi.github.io/generate/index.md

 * [JavaScript/TypeScript](/generate/javascript): Generates a JavaScript or TypeScript API client.
 * [Markdown](/generate/markdown): Generates Markdown documentation for your API.

-### Philosophy

-The official Facility code generators conform to a particular philosophy of code generation:
+The official Facility code generators conform to the following guidelines:

 * **Encapsulate the protocol on the client.** When a developer calls a service method using a generated client, the details of the protocol – the URL, `GET` vs. `POST`, whether the request fields are sent via query string or JSON body, which HTTP status codes are used, etc. – should be hidden from the caller, not because the details are secret, but because they are unrelated to the purpose of the call.
 * **Encapsulate the protocol on the server.** In the same way, code generated for a server implementation should provide a mechanism for the developer to implement each service method in such a way that the request fields are already extracted from the HTTP path, query string, JSON request body, etc., and in which the HTTP status code and JSON response fields are automatically determined from the response.